lorensr/pow/README.txt

   file = path[:subdir, "file.txt"]

 Create nested directories
+  # When you create a directory, the block will change the current working directory to the newly created directory

   Pow("MOAR").create do
     Pow("sub_dir").create do
       Pow("info.txt").create {|file| file.puts "Here is the info you desired!"}